Price Guide

 • Travel costs (if buying at boutique yourself): A plane ticket to the nearest Swatch boutique with day-one Royal Pop stock plus the cost of queueing overnight, with no guarantee that the colorway you want is still on the shelf at opening.

-Ready to run the numbers for your colorway?
-The shop page shows all 8 colorways with current allocation status.
+Ready to see the colorways?
+The shop page shows all 8 colorways with current waitlist status.
 More detail on every buying route is in the full buyer's guide.

 Common questions